dotnet/csharplang/spec/lexical-structure.md

 C# supports two forms of string literals: ***regular string literals*** and ***verbatim string literals***.
 A regular string literal consists of zero or more characters enclosed in double quotes, as in "`hello`", and can include both simple escape sequences (such as `\t` for the tab character), and hexadecimal and Unicode escape sequences.

-A verbatim string literal consists of an @ character followed by a double-quote character, zero or more characters, and a closing double-quote character. [*Example*: A simple example is @"`hello`". *end example*] In a verbatim string literal, the characters between the delimiters are interpreted verbatim, with the only exception being a *quote-escape-sequence*, which represents one double-quote character.
+A verbatim string literal consists of an `@` character followed by a double-quote character, zero or more characters, and a closing double-quote character. [*Example*: A simple example is `@"hello"`. *end example*] In a verbatim string literal, the characters between the delimiters are interpreted verbatim, with the only exception being a *quote-escape-sequence*, which represents one double-quote character.
 In particular, simple escape sequences, and hexadecimal and Unicode escape sequences are not processed in verbatim string literals.
 A verbatim string literal may span multiple lines.

 ```ANTLR
 (#Grammar_string_literal)